udexon/Phoshell/README.md

 - Sections
 1. TELK

-2. Simplify How?
-Phoshell
+2. Simplify HOW?
+Phoshell: just list examples to show HOW.
 - 2.4 Simplifying React Redux Augmented Reality Programming (Jitsi Meet)

 3. Simplify / other consequences?
+Additional discussions and analysis, with or without code.
-Blindspots
+- Blindspots
 - 3.3 What are the problems we are trying to solve?
 Consequences

 7. Why R3ML?
+- 7: 3 problems have been copied to 3.3 / can be ignored

 - TELK / Bllindspots
 - 3.3 Consequences / 4 Simplifing